pawelngei/alxd.org/content/17en_neuroon_analysis_results.md

 I wouldn't say it was growing beyond, but rather realizing that the previous promises made by IntelClinic were completely unfounded in contemporary scientific knowledge.
 Without spending significant amounts of money on research[^any-papers?] the company wasn't able to deliver, so the startup pivoted and changed scope.

 After backing off from "medical grade" device, "near-medical grade" might mean virtually anything.

+Intelclinic did register two patents: *"System for polyphasic sleep management, method of its operation, device for sleep analysis, method of current sleep phase classification and use of the system and the device in polyphasic sleep management"* [^polyphasic-patent] and *"System, apparatus and method for treating sleep disorder symptoms"* [^sleep-disorder-patent].
+While both of them contain technical overview into the mask's working, I am not aware of any whitepapers showcasing respective functions' feasibility[^any-papers?].

 Evaluating its effectiveness of light therapy or jet lag adjustment would require a separate experiment and should be conducted (and released together will all the data) by IntelClinic itself in order to prove its effectiveness.